jacksonmgrant/Scribe/README.md

         1. Run ```./be-start.sh``` from the Scribe folder
         2. Open a new terminal instance
         3. Run ```./fe-start.sh``` from the Scribe folder

+### Project Design

+The backend is a FastAPI app coordinated by `main.py`. main initiates the app, connects to the database, and coordinates the routers.
+The models folder contains object models for the API and MongoDB database.
+The routes folder contains all of the endpoints, organized by router, and the auth folder holds classes used for user authentication.

+The frontend is a React app styled with CSS. `app.js` utilizes the react-router-dom library to create a page routing heirarchy.
+The base code for pages is stored in the components/pages folder, and then they are enhanced with additional components.
+Styles are imported into components and pages from their respective CSS files in the styles folder.
+Logos and the index HTML file used to store head tags are located in the public folder.

+API calls to the backend are imported into components from `apiService.js` to centralize API logic and improve code reusability.
+The base URL for API calls is stored in `apiConfig.js`. `speechRecognizerService.js` is used to make calls to Azure's speech-to-text API to transcribe text on the frontend.

 ## To-do